luolingqi/Mouse_WES_Somatic_Pipeline/README.md

 # Diaz Lab Mouse WES Somatic Variant Calling Pipeline (Primary Analysis)
-### The legitimate pipeline was built on top of GATK/Mutect against the mm10 reference mouse resource bundle, optimized by serious mutation filters.

 &nbsp;&nbsp;&nbsp;&nbsp;
 This is a version-controlled code repository for **Mouse Somatic Variant Calling Pipeline** in development by the Diaz group at MSKCC.
 The pipeline implementation is specific for execution by the members in the **Diaz group only!!!**

+&nbsp;&nbsp;&nbsp;&nbsp;
+The entire pipeline was built on top of GATK/Mutect against the GRcm38/mm10 reference mouse resource bundle, further reinforced by a few more manual variant filtration and legimate ENSEMBL VEP annotation

 **Primary Lilac Locations for the Pipeline and associated resource bundles**